 Logistics consists of two applications: web and mobile one.
 Web application is intended to be used by an operator.
 The web part is developed to manage working processes such as orders creation and distribution between units, routes planning and optimization, as well as monitoring and coordination of orders delivery.
 Mobile application is intended to be used by couriers.
 It is downloaded on a smartphone (Android, iOS).
-The mobile part is developed to inform a courier of the orders attached to him, their sequence, and the optimized delivery route.
-Moreover, using the mobile application a courier notifies an operator on the progress of orders delivery (confirmation/rejection), leaves comments concerning it, and uses chat to communicate with an operator.
+The mobile part is developed to inform a courier on orders attached to him, their sequence, and an optimized delivery route.
+Moreover, using the mobile application a courier notifies an operator on a progress of orders delivery (confirmation/rejection), leaves comments regarding it, and uses chat to communicate with an operator.

 To work with orders, it is necessary to possess such rights as 'View orders' and 'Create, edit, and delete orders' towards a resource and 'Use unit in jobs, notifications, routes, retranslators' towards units.

-The application need the 'Orders' service to be activated.
+The application needs 'Orders' service to be activated.

-For the data to be correctly passed from web application to a mobile one, it is necessary to create drivers, warehouses and orders in the same resource.
-To do so, create a driver in the monitoring system and in the web application's settings on the 'General' tab choose a resource of the driver created.
+For the data to be correctly passed from web application to mobile one, it is necessary to create drivers, warehouses, and orders in the same resource.
+To do so, create a driver in the monitoring system and in the web application's settings on 'General' tab choose a resource of the driver created.